2004 Leicester South by-election: Background

-Leicester South was first won by Jim Marshall in 1974.
+Leicester South was first won by Jim Marshall of the Labour Party in 1974.
 He lost the seat to the Conservative Party candidate, Derek Spencer, in the 1983 general election by a mere 7 votes, but won it back at the 1987 election.
 Marshall won the constituency with a majority of 13,243 (31.4%) at the 2001 election.

 The constituency is diverse, covering leafy suburbs such as Stoneygate and Knighton along with inner city areas with a strong South Asian community, one of the largest such populations in the UK.
 The by-election was considered a referendum on Blair's policies, especially the ongoing Iraq War, for which Labour had received heavy backlash from Asian and Muslim voters.
 The war had also been blamed for the party's major losses in the local elections of both 2003 and 2004.
+Jim Marshall had opposed the war prior to his death.

 Candidates

 The Labour Party chose Peter Soulsby to fight the by-election.
 Soulsby had previously been head of Leicester City Council for 18 years and also acted as the election agent for Jim Marshall at the 2001 general election.

 The Liberal Democrats selected Parmjit Singh Gill, who was a councillor on Leicester City Council's Stoneygate Ward and had also been the Leicester South candidate at the 2001 general election.
 He claimed his central issues would be "Iraq, top-up fees, health and schools" and that he would "be a local MP who will work hard for everyone in our area."

-Chris Heaton-Harris was announced as the Conservative candidate, despite having only recently been elected as an Member of the European Parliament (MEP) for the East Midlands.
+Chris Heaton-Harris was announced as the Conservative candidate, despite having only recently been elected as a Member of the European Parliament (MEP) for the East Midlands.
 Soulsby criticised this, telling The Guardian: "Leicester South needs a full-time local champion, not a two-jobs who doesn't even live here and who can't make up his mind whether he wants to be in Brussels or Westminster."

 Yvonne Ridley, a former journalist who was held in captivity in Afghanistan by the Taliban and later converted to Islam, stood for the Respect Party.
 "I'm not just fighting this seat to compete," she said.
 "I'm fighting it to win, and I believe we can win."

 Bob Ball was chosen to stand for the Green Party, but later withdrew.
 The Greens said that they were short of money after the European Parliament elections and wanted to concentrate resources on the next general election.